saurabh2908/SPA_AngularJs/README.md

 # SPA
 Single Page Application

-# Please Open this on Your PC or Laptopes Because this is not responsive yet.
+# Please Open this on Your PC or Laptopes Because this is not responsive yet so UI in Mobile Phones Gives You Bad Experience.

 ## 1. bower install -g